Bkrendan12/Regex-Tutorial/gist-template.md

 For example:

-If we wanted to match a phone number, we could use the regex
+If we wanted to match a phone number, we could use the regex:

 ```
  /\d*{3}-\d*{3}-\d*{4}/